hotspotty/depindd/src/app/(docs)/(pages)/about/depindd.md

 ## Blockchains

 DePIN networks typically use a blockchain to implement decentralized ownership and incentive structures.
 DePIN DD has a dedicated page for every blockchain that is used by DePIN projects.

+## Disclaimer

+The information provided on this website does not constitute investment advice, financial advice, trading advice, or any other sort of advice and you should not treat any of the website's content as such.
+DePIN DD does not recommend that any cryptocurrency should be bought, sold, or held by you.
+Do conduct your own due diligence and consult your financial advisor before making any investment decisions.